michaloblastni/targeted-individual-simulator/README.md

 similar to the experiences reported by many self-identified Targeted Individuals — but in a **safe, local, and removable way**.

 This does **not** claim that such technology currently exists in this form or is deployed by governments or other actors.
-Rather, it is a conceptual tool to promote dialogue, system awareness, and technical exploration of these ideas.
+Rather, it is an experimental tool to promote dialogue, system awareness, and technical exploration of these ideas.

 ## Conceptual design of a Sense and Respond System